 Contravariant conversions have all the analogous restrictions as described earlier for covariant conversions: They are valid only for generic interface and delegate types, the varying type arguments must be reference types, and the compiler must be able to verify that the interface is safe for the contravariant conversions.

-An interface can be covariant in one type parameter and contravariant in another, but this seldom arises in practice except with delegates.
+An interface can be covariant in one type parameter and contravariant in another, although this case seldom arises in practice except with delegates.
 The Func<A1, A2, ..., R> family of delegates, for example, are covariant in the return type, R, and contravariant in all the argument types.

 Lastly, note that the compiler will check the validity of the covariance and contravariance type parameter modifiers throughout the source.
 Consider the PairInitializer<in T> interface in Listing 12.45.